You Deserve Freedom

 In some cases, family systems therapy may be useful to a person struggling with addiction—particularly if the substance abuse disorder in question has its roots in an attachment disorder or family-related trauma of some kind.

-While undergoing family systems therapy, the person with the substance abuse disorder will be asked to come to terms with the causes and effects of his or her behavior.
+While undergoing family systems therapy, the person with the substance use disorder will be asked to come to terms with the causes and effects of his or her behavior.
 But other family members will have their own reckoning to do.
 Maybe a parent’s overly high expectations and expressions of disappointment have undermined a child’s confidence and led them to seek comfort in drugs or alcohol.
 Maybe a sibling is in a codependent relationship with the person struggling with addiction.
 Maybe the whole family needs better approaches to talking about problems and supporting one another.

 In the end, family systems therapy doesn’t just result in improved outcomes for one member of the family.
 Rather, it provides a space for honesty, empathy, and adjustment that can benefit every member of a family, providing a firm foundation for building and maintaining strong, supportive relationships.